A timeline of the legal wrangling and deportation flights after Trump invoked the Alien Enemies Act

 __9:29 a.m.: White House Communications director recirculates Bukele’s laughing post

-5 p.m.: A hearing begins over what Boasberg has called the “possible defiance” of his court order.
+__5 p.m.: A hearing begins over what Boasberg has called the “possible defiance” of his court order.
 Trump administration lawyers tell Boasberg that his verbal directions did not count, only his written order needed to be followed, that it couldn’t apply to flights outside the U.S. and that they could not answer his questions about the trips due to national security issues.
 Boasberg calls the arguments "one heck of a stretch.”
-Lee Gelernt of the ACLU, the lead attorney for the plaintiffs, warns that “I think we're getting very close” to a constitutional crisis.
+ACLU lawyer Lee Gelernt, the lead attorney for the plaintiffs, warns that “I think we're getting very close” to a constitutional crisis.

+__8:05 a.m.: Trump blasts Boasberg on his social media platform, Truth Social, for ruling against his deportation plans.
+"This judge, like many of the Crooked Judges’ I am forced to appear before, should be IMPEACHED!!!”

+__11:56 a.m.: Chief Justice John Roberts issues a rare public statement rejecting calls to impeach judges.
+"For more than two centuries, it has been established that impeachment is not an appropriate response to disagreement concerning a judicial decision," he writes.
+"The normal appellate review process exists for that purpose."

 Associated Press writer Tim Sullivan contributed.